-In June 2023, Milwaukee’s air quality was ranked among the worst in the nation due to smoke from the Canadian wildfires.
-The Wisconsin DNR issued a multi-day air quality advisory for parts of Wisconsin between Tuesday, June 27, and Thursday, June 29.
-The heaviest smoke impacts were in the eastern half of the state, according to the DNR.
-The Air Quality Index (AQI) for parts of the Milwaukee area reached “very unhealthy” and even “hazardous” levels.
-A hazardous AQI is considered a health warning of emergency conditions and everyone is likely to be affected, regardless of age or preexisting health conditions.
+In July and August 2025, Milwaukee’s air quality was ranked among the worst in the nation due to smoke from the Canadian wildfires.
+The Wisconsin DNR issued a statewide air quality advisory between Thursday, July 31, and Wednesday, Aug.
+6. The heaviest smoke impacts were in the eastern half of the state, according to the DNR.
+The Air Quality Index (AQI) for parts of the Milwaukee area reached “unhealthy” levels.
+An “unhealthy” AQI means the general public (not only sensitive groups) may experience health effects.

 Fine particulate matter, or PM 2.5, is the main component in wildfire smoke and is what makes the sky appear hazy.
 PM 2.5 particles are inhalable and are toxic to the body at elevated levels.
 The tiny particles are emitted from forest fires, but they can also come from other sources, such as vehicle exhaust, industrial facilities or power plants.
 PM 2.5 particles are dangerous because they can reach deep into the lungs.
 The particles are so small, they can enter the bloodstream, affecting the function of other organs.
 Studies have linked exposure to PM 2.5 particles with cardiovascular and respiratory problems, such as heart disease, chronic bronchitis and lung cancer.